rklaehn/ipfs-embed-ipfs-camp-2022/raw.md

 - built on rust-libp2p and sqlite
 - focus on the API

-# blocking local io
+# local io

+- strictly separated from network io
+- blocking 👻
 - async is not without perf and mental overhead
 - sync simplifies writing complex rust code on top
   - see my banyan talk in the ipfs 201 session
-- accessing local data should be memory mapped IO anyway
+- accessing local data should be consistently fast
 - my opinion: only sane thing to do on embedded
-- this will be different for a cloud deployment
+- might be different for a cloud deployment

 ## Local IO api